 Nanette Snel is a seasoned and passionate traveller.
 Born in Venezuela, raised in Holland with ties to Portugal, Brazil and South Africa, travel is in her blood.
 Nanette will make sure your tour is memorable and that every need is taken care of – with a smile.More > UPCOMING TOURS >

 Page Burt is the staff naturalist at Bathurst Inlet Lodge.
 She has worked with the Inuit of Bathurst Inlet since 1972.
 She has also lived in Rankin Inlet and Yellowknife where she worked as an environmental scientist.
-She has also been a popular resource staff aboard our Canada's Northwest Passage expedition.More > UPCOMING TOURS >
+She has also been a popular resource staff aboard our Canada's Northwest Passage expedition.More > NO UPCOMING TOURS AT THIS TIME.

 Paula Swart is a museum curator and expert on Asian culture and history.
 Paula has degrees in Sinology, Asian art history, Chinese history, and archaeology and has published several books and numerous articles on the art and architecture of Asian cultures.
 Paula is a lecturer at the University of British Columbia and has recently been teaching courses on UNESCO World Heritage sites at the UBC Summer Institute and the University of Victoria.More > UPCOMING TOURS >